 In some cases, the partner will be able to use the information reported on Parts II and III to increase the foreign tax credit limitation, and the amount of available foreign tax credit to the partner.
 For example, Schedule K-3, Part III, Section 2, provides the partner with the tax book value of the assets of the partnership.
-In general, a partner apportions interest expense to reduce U.S. source gross income or foreign source gross income based on the tax book value of its assets, including its distributive share of the partnership's interest expense and assets: see section 864(e)(2) and Regulations section 1.861-9(e).
+In general, a partner apportions interest expense to reduce U.S. source gross income or foreign source gross income based on the tax book value of its assets, including its distributive share of the partnership's interest expense and assets; see section 864(e)(2) and Regulations section 1.861-9(e).
 Taking into account the assets of a domestic partnership generating solely U.S. source income would result in more expense allocated to U.S. source gross income and less expense allocated to reduce foreign source gross income.
 Additional foreign source income increases the partner's foreign tax credit limitation, and the ability of the partner to claim foreign tax credits.
 The regulations provide exceptions to asset method apportionment for certain less-than-10% limited partners, and the instructions take this into account such that the partnership isn't required to provide these partners with certain portions of Schedule K-3.
 Schedule K-1 doesn't separately state the distributive share of the partnership's total interest expense, or the tax book value of the assets, whereas the Schedule K-3 contains this information.
 See Regulations section 1.861-9(e).
-See the instructions for Part II, lines 39 through 40 and lines 41 through 43, and Part III, Section 2, for further guidance.
+See Lines 39 and 40 and Lines 41 through 43 under Part II; and Section 2 under Part III, later, for further guidance.

 Example 3-Parts II and III required for partnership with no foreign activity.
-U.S. citizens A and B own equal interests in USP, a domestic partnership.
+U.S. citizens Kirby and Darby own equal interests in USP, a domestic partnership.
 USP has no foreign activity.
-In Year 1, A pays \$2,000 of foreign income taxes on passive category income other than capital gains reported to A on a payee statement.
-A has interest expense of \$5,000 and USP doesn't have interest expense.
-None of A's interest expense is directly allocable.
-A doesn't have an overall domestic loss in tax year 2023.
+In Year 1, Kirby pays \$2,000 of foreign income taxes on passive category income other than capital gains.
+Such taxes are reported to Kirby on a payee statement.
+Kirby has interest expense of \$5,000, and USP doesn't have interest expense.
+None of Kirby's interest expense is directly allocable to Kirby's gross income.
+Kirby doesn't have an overall domestic loss in tax year 2024.

-Because A must complete Form 1116 to claim a foreign tax credit, A requests a Schedule K-3 by the 1-month date, and therefore the domestic filing exception doesn't apply to USP with respect to A. USP provided Parts II and III of Schedule K-3 to A. A's share of the tax book value of USP's assets is \$50,000, which is reported on Schedule K-3, Part III, Section 2, column (a).
-Not including its distributive share of the assets of USP, the tax book value of A's assets is \$50,000.
-Of A's assets, \$10,000 generate passive category foreign source income and \$40,000 generate U.S. source income.
-A has passive category foreign source taxable income before interest expense of \$8,000.
-A's U.S. tax rate is 25%.
-A's interest expense and USP's assets are characterized in the same category under sections 163 and 469 for purposes of Regulations section 1.861-9T(d).
-A uses the tax book value (as opposed to the alternative tax book value) to allocate and apportion interest expense.
+Because Kirby must complete Form 1116 to claim a foreign tax credit, Kirby requests a Schedule K-3 by the 1-month date and, therefore, the domestic filing exception doesn't apply to USP with respect to Kirby.
+USP provides Parts II and III of Schedule K-3 to Kirby.
+Kirby's share of the tax book value of USP's assets is \$50,000, which is reported in Schedule K-3, Part III, Section 2, column (a).
+Not including its distributive share of the assets of USP, the tax book value of Kirby's assets is \$50,000.
+Of Kirby's assets, \$10,000 generates passive category foreign source income and \$40,000 generates U.S. source income.
+Kirby has passive category foreign source taxable income before interest expense of \$8,000 and Kirby's U.S. tax rate is 25%.
+Kirby's interest expense and USP's assets are characterized in the same category under sections 163 and 469 for purposes of Temporary Regulations section 1.861-9T(d).
+Kirby uses the tax book value (as opposed to the alternative tax book value) to allocate and apportion interest expense.